 Once you have your filling made and your pie dough ready you can assemble the pie.

 For a frozen crust or refrigerated dough, I recommend following the instructions on the package for blind baking it.
-If you make my homemade one here’s what you do:
+If you make my homemade one here’s how to blind bake a pie crust for a cream pie:

 - Fit the dough into a 9” pie pan and the chill it until it’s firm, about 30 minutes in the refrigerator.